cseanburns/electronic_resource_mgmt/lectures/01-the-erm-librarian.md

 Additionally, more works, scholarly and non-scholarly, are freely and publicly available as open access or like.
-Jointly, this means, perhaps, that the library, academic, public, and more, is hypothetically becoming disintermediated as a result of people using sites like Google Scholar to retrieve works freely available on the web.
+Jointly, this means, perhaps, that the library, academic, public, and more, is hypothetically becoming dis-intermediated as a result of people using sites like Google Scholar to retrieve works freely available on the web.
 As a result, what becomes of the core jurisdiction of the librarian?
 And of the electronic resource librarian, in particular?
 In concrete terms: a [recent paper][Klitzing2019] reported that